Anomaly cascade in (2+1)D fermionic topological phases: Introduction

 \subsubsection{Anomaly cascade: fourth layer}

+The fourth layer of the anomaly cascade asks whether it is possible to define a theory of symmetry defects for $G_b$ consistent with the symmetry fractionalization data on the anyons and fermion parity vortices.

 If all the preceding obstructions vanish, we can define a fermion parity gauged theory described by the modular extension $\C$, and a notion of symmetry fractionalization on $\C$.
 Thus we can define a fully bosonic topological phase with a symmetry fractionalization class.
-We can then refer to the theory of $G_b$-crossed modular categories, for which there is an $\mathcal{H}^4(G_b, U(1))$ obstruction to gauging $G_b$, which is now known how to explicitly compute in general \cite{barkeshli2019rel,bulmash2020}.
+We can then refer to the theory of $G_b$-crossed modular categories, for which there is an $\mathcal{H}^4(G_b, U(1))$ obstruction to gauging $G_b$ \cite{ENO2010,barkeshli2019,barkeshli2019rel,Cui2016}, which is now known how to explicitly compute in general \cite{barkeshli2019rel,bulmash2020}.

-One may think of the first three layers of anomalies as the mixed anomaly between fermion parity and $G_b$ - they are the obstructions to gauging fermion parity while preserving $G_b$ symmetry.
+One may think of the first three layers of obstructions as determining the mixed anomaly between fermion parity and $G_b$ - they are the obstructions to gauging fermion parity while preserving $G_b$ symmetry.
 If the mixed anomaly vanishes, then this fourth layer characterizes the remaining pure $G_b$ anomaly.

-In general, there may be multiple different $\nu$ for which we can define the above actions.
-This leads us to a final conjecture: \begin{conjecture} For every $\nu$ for which we can define symmetry fractionalization on $\widecheck{C}$, the resulting $\mathcal{H}^4(G_b, U(1))$ anomaly is independent of $\nu$. \end{conjecture}